Abhiek187/how-to-stock/README.md

 <img src="graphs.png" alt="stock graphs" width="1000">

-This is a web service that serves as an introduction to the stock market for users new to finance.
+This web service serves as an introduction to the stock market for users new to finance.
 Users can learn about various financial terms, simulate trading stocks using a virtual balance, and view stock predictions based on probability and statistical data.

 ## Features